softwarehelden-com/Softwarehelden.Transactions.Oletx/README.md

 `OletxCompatibilityLoadContext` from this project to load the data provider in compatibility mode.
 This library provides types and methods from the `System` namespace that need to be compiled at runtime but are unknown to the .NET Core runtime (e.g. `System.EnterpriseServices.ITransaction`).
+The `OletxCompatibilityLoadContext` load context is only supported on `win-x64`.

 Related .NET issue: https://github.com/dotnet/runtime/issues/715